 20th - 23rd February 2019, Annex Theatre Southampton

-For the first time in nine years LOpSoc is bringing Gilbert and Sullivan's eighth operetta to the Annex Theatre!
+For the first time in nine years LOpSoc brought Gilbert and Sullivan's eighth operetta to the Annex Theatre!
 To recapture

-the begrudging tolerance and cooperation of the two neighbouring kingdoms described in the original libretto we've
+the begrudging tolerance and cooperation of the two neighbouring kingdoms described in the original libretto we

 set our production in an Early Medieval England.
-The Hildebrands are the rulers of of a Anglo-Saxon kingdom and Gama
+The Hildebrands were the rulers of of a Anglo-Saxon kingdom and Gama

 into the royal line.
-Ida's women's university becomes Fort Adamant, a new invention better understood
+Ida's women's university became Fort Adamant, a new invention better understood

 by the more liberal Viking community but ultimately unacceptable to the Anglo-Saxons.
-LOpSoc is starting the year with
+LOpSoc started 2019 with

 another fresh re-imagining of a classic Savoy opera!